Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Final Thoughts: Yi and Jin Create Your Inner Compass

 Yi gives you clarity, intention, and the ability to think clearly.
-Jin gives you courage, determination, and the willpower to take action.
+Jin provides courage, determination, and the willpower to take action.

 When both are strong: